OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "To switch between different branches",
                     "To download updates from the remote repository" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "The staging area holds changes that are about to be committed."
+                    "Staging prepares changes for a commit; saving happens at commit time.", "The staging area holds changes that are about to be committed.", "Switching branches is done with git checkout.", "That's part of git pull."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "Which Git command is used to add changes from the working directory to the staging area?",